falkosch/tic-tac-toe-azure/README.md

 The DQN player is implemented using [mvrahden's reinforce-js](https://github.com/mvrahden/reinforce-js).

-The implementation of the Menace Matchboxes Engine is based upon [andrewmccarthy's Python version](https://github.com/andrewmccarthy/menace).
+The implementation of the Menace Agent is based upon [andrewmccarthy's Python version](https://github.com/andrewmccarthy/menace).